 16) Song Saa Island, Cambodia

 One of the most remote islands on Earth, Palmyra is also one of the eeriest.
-Located in the Pacific Ocean, south of Hawaii, it was the scene of a gruesome double murder in 1974, which has inspired countless books and films.
+Located in the Pacific Ocean, south of Hawaii, it has a history of supernatural events and mysterious deaths, most infamously a double murder in 1981.

 18) Poveglia Island, Italy

 Poveglia is also home to an abandoned mental hospital, where, legend has it, a doctor once threw himself from the bell tower.
-Though no one is there to ring the bell nowadays, many claim to hear it chime.
+These days its closed to the public and only visited by the occasional paranormal activist.

-The Sovereign State of Forvik is an unofficial island nation near the Shetlands in Scotland.
+The location of the Sovereign State of Forvik is an unofficial island nation near the Shetlands in Scotland.
 The owner and sole occupant, Stuart Hill, founded the island in 2008 as part of a campaign to gain independence for Shetland from the UK.

 20) Flatey Island, Iceland